Stanadyne Performance Formula

 You can, but it is akin to using a pipe wrench to install a headlight bulb - it is the wrong tool for the job.
 ATF contains additives that cause ash buildup when burned, causing long-term harm to the engine.
 ATF was designed for use in transmissions - keep it there!

 How should I add Performance Formula to my fuel?

 Wait until you are ready to fill up, pour the additive in the tank, then fill the tank with fuel - this properly mixes the additive with the fuel.

 I even use Performance Formula in my own truck, and, as many know, I don't like to spend money with no net results!
 In this case, the payoff far exceeds the cost.
 At an average 15 miles per gallon, one case is enough additive to last you for nearly 11,000 miles of driving.

 A case of (12) pint bottles treats 720 gallons.

-Because of liquid shipping regulations, we can ONLY ship this item via UPS Ground within the 48 states.
+Because of liquid shipping regulations, we can ONLY ship this item via UPS Ground to the US and Canada.